Project Overview

 Supporting the full examination workflow

-Guardians initiate the process by creating an applicant profile and selecting an invigilation centre.
+Guardians create an applicant profile and select an invigilation centre

 This structure allows the entire assessment lifecycle—from applicant registration to result distribution—to be coordinated within a unified system.